Ranking and Selection with Covariates for Personalized Decision Making: Two-Stage Procedures

-We develop a two-stage procedure for the R\&S-C problem with fixed design and homoscedastic sampling errors and call it Procedure \FDHom.
-The structure of the procedure is simple and similar to typical two-stage R\&S procedures such as Rinott's procedure \citep{rinott1978}.
-The first stage takes a small number of samples in order to estimate the total sample size that is required to deliver the desired statistical guarantee, while the second stage takes the additional samples and produces a selection rule based on the overall samples.
+We develop a two-stage procedure, called Procedure TS, for R\&S-C problems under Assumption \ref{ass-model}.
+In the first stage, the procedure takes a small number of samples from all design points to estimate the total sample size required to deliver the desired statistical guarantee; and in the second stage, it takes the additional samples and produces a selection policy based on all samples.
+The structure of the procedure resembles many of the conventional two-stage R\&S procedures, including those of \cite{dudewicz1975} and \cite{rinott1978}.

-There are several distinctive features in the procedure stemming from the presence of covariates.
-First, the concept of PCS is more subtle.
-Since the form of unconditional PCS is not unique, it must be specified before the procedure commences as it is one of the factors that determine the required total sample size.
-Second, upon termination the procedure yields a decision rule, instead of a single alternative, which stipulates the best alternative for any given value of the covariates.
-Third, estimation of the mean performances of the alternatives becomes essentially estimation of the unknown coefficients of the covariates.
-Hence, theoretical analysis of the procedure is closely related to linear regression.
-We now present Procedure \FDHom.